Here’s a roundup of the best apps for foreigners to use in China.

-WeChat lets you communicate with the locals, organize your life, and pay for stuff if you have a Chinese payment method.
+WeChat lets you communicate with the locals, organize your life, and pay for stuff with either a foreign bank card or a local Chinese one.
 Amazing.

 ExpressVPN allows you to access all the big foreign websites and apps, and stay connected with home.
 Also amazing.